mikebrady/shairport-sync/ADVANCED TOPICS/InitialConfiguration.md

 When you complete the instructions in [BUILD.md](../BUILD.md), you have a basic functioning Shairport Sync installation.
 If you want more control – for example, if you want to use a specific DAC, or if you want AirPlay to control the DAC's volume control – you can use settings in the configuration file (recommended) or you can use command-line options.

 ## The Configuration File
-Shairport Sync reads settings from a configuration file at `/etc/shairport-sync.conf` (note that in FreeBSD it will be at `/usr/local/etc/shairport-sync.conf`).
+Shairport Sync reads settings from a configuration file at `/etc/shairport-sync.conf` (in FreeBSD it will be at `/usr/local/etc/shairport-sync.conf`).
 When you run `$sudo make install`, a sample configuration file  called `shairport-sync.conf.sample` is always installed or updated.
 This contains all the setting groups and all the settings available, but they all are commented out (comments begin with `//`) so that default values are used.
 The file contains explanations of the settings, useful hints and suggestions.

 ## Specifying the Output Device and Mixer Control
 If you have followed the [BUILD.md](../BUILD.md) instructions, audio received by Shairport Sync will be sent to the `default` device.
 Depending on the configuration of your system, you may be able to specify a specific hardware output DAC and use its built-in mixer to control volume levels.
 This would be desirable because (1) the `default` device may be doing further processing on the audio before sending it to the hardware output device, degrading its fidelity, and (2) using the real device's hardware mixer to control volume would give Shairport Sync complete control of the volume range.